 If r < 1, it implies decreasing returns to scale.

-Due to it’s simplicity and good approximation of real world situation, this production function is widely used in linear programming and input-output models.
+Due to its simplicity and good approximation of real-world situations, linear programming and input-output models widely use this production function.

 Cobb-Douglas Production Function

-This very famous Cobb-Douglas production function is a long-run production function, and is the result of combined efforts of professor of economics cum U.S. senator Paul Douglas and mathematician Charles Cobb.
-Douglas observed U.S. data and found that the shares of national income to labor and capital remained almost constant over the long time-period.
-Put another way, despite continuous growth in national income, proportionate share of labor and capital to national income almost grew at the constant rate.
-The very fact is depicted in the special case of Cobb-Douglas production function.
+This very famous Cobb-Douglas production function is a long-run production function.
+It is the result of the combined efforts of Professor of Economics cum U.S. Senator Paul Douglas and mathematician Charles Cobb.
+Douglas observed U.S. data and found that the shares of national income to labor and capital remained almost constant over the long period.
+Put another way, despite continuous growth in national income, the proportionate share of labor and capital in national income nearly grew constantly.
+The special case of the Cobb-Douglas production function depicts this fact.

-Mathematically, the general Cobb-Douglas production function is written as:
+Mathematical representation of the general Cobb-Douglas production function is as follows:

 Q= F(L,K) = A Kα Lβ where A, α, β > 0 ………………….
 (IV)

-where, Q is output, α is output elasticity of capital, β is output elasticity of labor, and A is productivity or total factor productivity measuring productivity of production function or technology or factor inputs in total.
-And, all of these parameters are positive.
-If production technique advances, it raises the value of productivity parameter, A. Raising value of total factor productivity, A, equally means that productivity of both labor and capital has increased.
+where Q is output, α is output elasticity of capital, β is output elasticity of labor, and A is productivity, or total factor productivity, measuring the productivity of the production function or technology or factor inputs in total.
+All of these parameters are positive.
+If the production technique advances, it raises the value of the productivity parameter, A. Raising the value of total factor productivity, A, equally means that the productivity of both labor and capital has increased.

 The parameters α and β, which also measure the shares of national income to capital and labor, are distribution parameters.
-That is parameters α and β measure the contribution of capital and labor to total production or national income.
-Note that the usage of Cobb-Douglas production function here is in macro sense, that’s why it is often called as aggregate production function.
+That is, parameters α and β measure the contribution of capital and labor to total production or national income.
+Note that the usage of the Cobb-Douglas production function here is in a macro sense.
+For this reason, it is often called an aggregate production function.
 However, it can be used in the micro sense as well.

 Characteristics of Cobb-Douglas Production Function

-Lets observe the Cobb-Douglas production function Q = A Kα Lβ supposing that we change capital and labor by some constant multiple of λ, which results the right side of function as:
+Let’s observe the Cobb-Douglas production function Q = A Kα Lβ, supposing that we change capital and labor by some constant multiple of λ, which results in the right side of the function as:

 A (λK)α (λL)β = λα+β A Kα Lβ = λα+β .
 Q

-which implies that increasing the factor inputs by multiple of some constant λ, output increase by the multiple of λα+β.
-That means coefficient λα+β shows the joint contribution of capital and labor to output.
+This implies that by increasing the factor inputs by a multiple of some constant λ, output increases by the multiple of λα+β.
+That means the coefficient λα+β shows the joint contribution of capital and labor to output.
 More specifically, coefficient α+β is a measure of returns to scale.
-You can find more information on law of returns to scale.
+You can find more information on the law of returns to scale.

 If α+β = 1, it implies constant returns to scale.
-In such a case, production function is said to be linearly homogeneous of first order.
+In such a case, the production function is linearly homogeneous of first order.

 If α+β > 1, it implies increasing returns to scale.